syncfusion-content/flutter-docs/Flutter/linear-gauge/interaction.md

 ---
 layout: post
 title: Interaction in linear gauge | Linear Gauge widget| Syncfusion
-description: Tutorial about deatils of the interaction on Linear Gauge Flutter widget | Flutter Linear Gauge widget documentation|
+description: This section explains about how to add ineraction with marker pointer of linear gauge in Flutter platform.
 platform: flutter
 control: SfLinearGauge
 documentation: ug